I’ve been working remotely for years. As in, I work from various places which aren’t an office.

-Free of the confines of those four walls.
-Free to make appointments at any time of the day.
-Free to live the life of working from home luxury.
+Free of the confines of those four walls, to make appointments at any time of the day.
+And to live the life of working from home luxury.

 However, soon after I started working from home I hit some hurdles I hadn’t anticipated.
 Don’t get me wrong, I wouldn’t trade this freedom willingly, I’m just saying that it wasn’t free for all, running through the meadows naked kind of freedom I thought it would be.

 And yes, I do work in my skivvies as often as necessary;)

 How to Have a Productive Work at Home Experience

 Below are a few dos and don’ts that I’ve personally struggled with, solved, and in some cases am still battling to overcome.

 My first day working from home happened after I took a month long vacation when our first son was born.
 What do you think I did differently that day?

 You guessed it.
 Nothing.
 And subsequently, not much work got done.